Neil Caplan, PhD

 From 1973 until his retirement in 2008, he taught full-time in the Humanities Department of Vanier College, along with sessional courses in political science and history at McGill, Concordia and Queens Universities.

 As part of Concordia University’s “Peace & Conflict Resolution Academic Series” during 2006 Neil co-organized a symposium of films, lectures and panel discussions on Israeli and Palestinian Historical Narratives.

-Since 2008 Neil has collaborated with Dr Natasha Gill in the production of historical materials, student scripts and teachers’ manual for “The Struggle for Palestine,” a simulation game in the final stages of development, part of the innovative Reacting to the Past (RTTP) method created at Barnard College.
+Since retireing from the classroom in 2008, Neil has collaborated with Dr Natasha Gill in the production of historical materials, student scripts and teachers’ manual for “The Struggle for Palestine,” a simulation game in the final stages of development, part of the innovative Reacting to the Past (RTTP) method created at Barnard College.

 Together with Laura Zittrain Eisenberg of Carnegie Mellon University, he co-authored Negotiating Arab-Israeli Peace: Patterns, Problems, Possibilities (Indiana University Press, 2nd edition, 2010).